1. About diphenhydramine

 Like all medicines, diphenhydramine can cause side effects, although not everyone gets them.
 However, you may be more likely to get them if you're over 65.

 Common side effects

-- feeling sleepy during the daytime
+- feeling sleepy, or drowsy, during the daytime

 - dry mouth